acflewis/towers_of_hanoi_ui/README.md

 Towers of Hanoi
 ==================
+A simple game written in Javascript

 To play, download files, and drag the html file into your browser.

-Instructions: click once on the disc you wish to move, and then click on the column you would like to move it to